DevManSam777/devleads/docs/SETUP-GUIDE.md

 - Added web forms integration (if applicable)
 - Ready for deployment"

+# Rename the default branch to "main"
+git branch -M main

 # Push to your repository
 git push -u origin main
 ```